1jour1vin

 Robert Parker - Wine Advocate

-The Languedoc Clos de Cistes 2003 is a wine with lots of character, reflecting the warmth of the vintage with its exuberance and fruitiness.
-Currants, roasted meats, plums, licorice, and undergrowth give rise to a full-bodied, hedonistic, and sexy Languedoc, with a rich mid-palate, no harshness, and a clean finish.
+The 2003 Languedoc Clos de Cistes is a wine with plenty of character, reflecting the warmth of the vintage through its exuberance and fruitiness.
+Currants, roasted meats, plums, licorice, and forest floor notes come together to create a full-bodied, hedonistic, and seductive Languedoc, with a rich mid-palate, smooth texture, and a clean finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France